Room at the Inn

 UWRC and St. Vincent de Paul Society of St. Pius X have been joined by Randolph County Caring Communities, University of Missouri Extension, The Salvation Army, NECAC, and the Randolph County Ministerial Alliance.

 Committees are working on the final details on the handbook and training for volunteers.
 Room at the Inn has to have enough volunteers to operate.
-Plans are to hope to open our doors to those in need in January 2021.

 What is the mission of the temporary shelter?